shichiro-nakahara/docs/docs/spec/primitives.md

 ### 3. Hashes

-The PolyAztec 2.0 system relies on two types of hashes:
+The Nata Network 2.0 system relies on two types of hashes:
 + Pedersen Hashes (for collision resistance)
 + Blake2 Hashes   (for pseudorandomness)

-PolyAztec relies overwhelmingly on Pedersen Hashes; as most of the time collision resistance is sufficient.
+Nata Network relies overwhelmingly on Pedersen Hashes; as most of the time collision resistance is sufficient.

 #### Pedersen Hashes